Skin wrinkles and blemishes

 Alpha hydroxy acids (AHAs) ease the shedding of dead skin cells and may even stimulate growth of collagen and elastin.

 Natural alpha hydroxy acids include:

 - Glycolic acid (sugar cane)

 - Tartaric acid (grapes)

 Most alpha hydroxy acid products contain glycolic acid.
-Skin care products are also made from polyhydroxy acids (PHAs) and beta hydroxy acids (BHAs).
+Skin care products are also made from polyhydroxy acids (PHAs) and beta hydroxy acids (BHAs) such as salicylic acid.
 Research suggests that PHA products may cause less skin irritation than AHA or BHA products.

 Acid concentrations in over-the-counter AHA preparations are 2% to 10%.
 Prescription strength creams contain at least 12% glycolic acid.
 Glycolic acid peels of 30% to 70% concentration may be administered in a doctor's office.
 Treatment is done weekly or monthly.

 Results of AHA treatment vary.
 Side effects can include skin burn, itching, pain, and scarring.
 AHA may increase the chance of sun damage to the skin, even at concentrations as low as 4%.
 Side effects can last up to a week after a person stops using the product.
 Experts advise that for home use, AHA concentrations of 10% or less are suitable.
 AHA peels of up to 60% are available without a prescription.
 These concentrations should be used only under a doctor's supervision.
 If side effects occur, stop using the product right away.
 When using these products, avoid sunlight and use sun protection as sun exposure may lead to postinflammatory hyperpigmentation.